thanakorn/mmdetection/docs/luna.md

 ## Training the model

 After finish installing OpenMM, the object-detection model is ready to be trained.
 All you need to do is to provide the configuration.
-There are 3 models which are provided at the moment(https://github.com/thanakorn/mmdetection/tree/master/configs/luna): YOLOv3, Faster-RCNN, and SSD.
-To train the model, run the following command:
+There are 3 models which are provided at the moment: YOLOv3, Faster-RCNN, and SSD.

+Modify the `dataset_root` and `ann_file` in the [config file](https://github.com/thanakorn/mmdetection/tree/master/configs/luna) to be your dataset directory and annotation file respectively.
+Then, run the following command:

 `python tools/train.py configs/luna/{config_file_name}`